-Grounds Cleanup & Beautification Dates: Earthday
+Grounds Cleanup & Beautification

-Need volunteers to help manage school sponsored health and vision screening.
+Need volunteers to help with school sponsored health and vision screening.
 Help to keep the kids in line during their wait for testing, conduct vision screening.

 Cedar Mill PTC began the 1st ever running club in May 2015.
 The goal of the running club is to build habits today for a healthy life.
 Students, siblings, parents and staff are welcome.
 Running club takes place on Tue & Thu mornings from 7:45 – 8:15 in the outfield of the baseball field (weather permitting).
 Volunteer responsibilities include marking laps for each child, handing out token charms for laps completed, and setting up tables for water bottles and club materials.
 This is a free program that is OPEN TO ALL STUDENTS.